-- Put down extra earnest money – Earnest money is a type of security deposit that shows the seller your offer is serious.
+Put down extra earnest money – Earnest money is a type of security deposit that shows the seller your offer is serious.
 Typically, buyers will put down 1% of the home price in earnest money.
 But those using a VA loan to buy a house should consider putting down a little extra to give the sellers all the confidence they need to choose your offer.

-- Include a pre-approval letter – When you submit your offer, be sure to include a pre-approval letter that shows you already have approval from the bank and will have no problem securing a loan.
+- Include a pre-approval letter – When you submit your offer, be sure to include a pre-approval letter.
+Pre-approval letters shows you already have approval from the bank and will have no problem securing a loan.
 This can make the seller feel more comfortable that the process will go smoothly.

 - Write a letter to the seller – Using a personal letter to increase the strength of your offer isn’t unique to VA loans.
 But it is still a good practice to follow.
-Telling the seller how you feel about their house and what it could mean to your family can make the personal connection you need to beat out any other buyers.
+Tell the seller how you feel about their house and what it could mean to your family.
+This can make the personal connection you need to beat out any other buyers.

 - Make sure the home satisfies the VA’s Minimum Property Requirements – The VA has guidelines about the condition a home has to be in before they will provide a loan.
 Essentially, they just want to make sure the property is a safe and secure investment.
-Before you submit an offer, make sure the home you are looking to buy satisfies these requirements to ensure the process goes smoothly and quickly.
+Before you submit an offer, make sure the home you want to buy satisfies these requirements to ensure the process goes smoothly and quickly.

 - Use an experienced VA lender – Working with someone more familiar with VA loans will help ensure you craft the strongest offer possible.
 You can find VA lenders by visiting www.benefits.va.gov, or consider working with Homes for Heroes.
 We can connect you to one of our affiliate lenders who specialize in VA loans, and can provide significant savings in the process.